This information is aimed at professionals supporting people with vocational rehabilitation.

 - Develop a pathway of best practice, with access to specialist vocational rehabilitation support

 - Encourage better links and working with other agencies including the voluntary sector and job centres

 In 2016, the networks commissioned the University of Salford to develop and run a 2 day training programme for Greater Manchester healthcare professionals supporting people with neurological conditions.
 The training is now being cascaded within teams and can be purchased for delivery outside of the region.

 Greater Manchester pathway

 We have developed a model and are working to secure funding for specialist support for complex cases or those who need help in the much longer term.

 Working with job centres

 We have been working with job centre staff to help them understand how they can better support people with neurological conditions in returning to work.
-We are encouraging our community teams to establish links and provide teaching to local job centres and have developed some resources, with an online training package under development:
+We are encouraging our community teams to establish links and provide teaching to local job centres and have developed an online training package, plus other resources:

 Other useful resources